postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ### Using snippets

-There's a selection of commonly-used test code excerpts in __Snippets__ to the right of the tests editor.
+The **Snippets** section contains a selection of commonly-used test code excerpts.
 Select one and it will insert it in your editor.
 Snippets can speed up the process of getting started with your scripts.
 You can edit snippets after adding them to meet your own testing requirements.

 ## Testing collections and folders